What is the Difference Between a Named Storm Deductible and an All Other Perils Deductible?

 Your deductible will be the minimum that you will be responsible for paying out of pocket if you file an insurance claim.
 Every policy is different, however, most policies have 2 different types of deductibles.
 A “Named Storm” deductible and an “All Other Perils” deductible.

 You can consider your deductible like a co-pay at the doctor’s office.
+Your deductible is the amount you’re responsible for paying out of pocket before your insurance kicks in.
+Most policies include two types of deductibles:

 It is important to note that the amount of damage to your roof has to equal more than your deductible amount to receive a payout from your insurance company.
+Based on the damage to your roof, you may be eligible for a named storm deductible or an all-other-perils deductible.

 But what type of damage constitutes each deductible?
 Let’s take a look.

 A named storm deductible is implemented when you have experienced damage to your home due to any named storm, including a hurricane or a tropical storm along the coast.
-(For example “Hurricane Irma” or “Tropical storm Ida”)

 Your insurance company will typically have a higher deductible in your policy for named storms as you are more likely to receive significant damage from named storms.